Keto Coconut Pancakes Recipe

 Did I mention vitamins?
 Eggs are rocking vitamin A, folate, selenium, vitamin B5, vitamin B12, vitamin B2 and phosphorus.

-And if that wasn’t enough, eggs are delightfully low in calories.
+And if that wasn’t enough, eggs are delightfully low in calories, making this keto coconut pancake recipe perfect for many different diets.

 - Mix the eggs, coconut flour, coconut milk, vanilla, baking soda, and stevia.
 Mix well.